top of page

 It takes a deep commitment to change and an even deeper commitment to grow. — Ralph Waldo Ellison

-What is Therapy
+What is Therapy:

+Therapy is a form of treatment that people seek to address a wide range of concerns.
+It is also known as psychotherapy or talk therapy and involves talking about one's thoughts, feelings, and challenges with a trained therapist who uses research-based interventions to support change and growth.
 There are many different approaches to therapy.
 Please see the following link from the American Psychological Association for more information about psychotherapy and the different approaches.

 What does therapy with Dr. Jessica Haskins look like?